bigsk1/yt-webui/README.md

 - Stop the containers: `docker-compose down`
 - View logs: `docker-compose logs`
 - Rebuild and start the containers: `docker-compose up -d --build`

+## Notes

+I know the Downloads folder in the docker folder isn't ideal for most and might be changing but do to windows permission issues with docker trying to map to users downloads folder is an issue, there is work that can be done to allow it but trying to make this setup easy for most users.
+Hence the double click scripts to get up and going.

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.